 The summit also led to barbed exchanges between the US and Chinese delegations in relation to the South China Sea dispute.

-For Thailand, it all means that even as there are some small signs of a better fourth quarter for its economy, it still finds itself very much in troubled waters battered and torn in the waves of an increasingly disruptive tide as the US and China struggle for power in the Asia Pacific region.
+For Thailand, it all means that even as there are some small signs of a better fourth quarter for its economy, it still finds itself very much in troubled waters battered and torn in the waves of an increasingly disruptive tide as the US and China struggle for power in the Asia Pacific region and world trade suffers as the former global consensus retreats.